govolution/avet/README.md

 Please stand by...

-The output file should be placed in the current directory.
+The output file should be placed in the output directory.

 Bye...